King Maker; Saul, the Lord's Anointed; "Is Saul Also among the Prophets?"; Saul, King of Israel

 Samuel, now a very old man, is approached by the elders of Israel.
 They desire that he choose a king for them, so that they might be like other powerful nations.
 Uncertain, Samuel consults the Lord.
 Let them do as they wish, the Lord tells Samuel, but explain to them the hardships they will face under the rule of a king.
 Samuel shares the Lord's words with the elders, but they are stubborn in their desire for a mighty leader.
-(1 Kings 8:4–22)
+(I Samuel 8:4–22)

 Saul, the Lord's Anointed